 Porcelain can be fused to metal and color-matched to nearby teeth.
 Porcelain crowns are most frequently used for front or back teeth.
 Ceramic crowns offer the most natural color match when compared to other types of crowns.

 Preparing a Tooth for a Crown

-Fortunately, if your schedule does not permit this two-visit treatment, then our office also offers CEREC treatment, where you can get your crown in a single day.
+Fortunately, if your schedule does not permit this two-visit treatment, then our office also offers cerec crowns treatment, where you can get your crowns in one day.

 What is a Post?